 Chapter 111 of the General Laws is hereby amended by adding the following section:-

-Section 233. (a) For the purposes of this section, the following words shall have the following meanings unless the context clearly requires otherwise:
+Section 233. (a) As used in this section, the following words shall have the following meanings, unless the context clearly requires otherwise:

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.